axant/tgapp-calendarevents/README.rst

 ``calendar_data(self, event) -> dict`` method that can return any additional information for the event (for example it can mark the event as allDay or not).

+Resources should be a list of toscaWidget injected resource, the

 Exposed Partials
 ----------------